daniellespence/elkbeaver/README.md

 `install.packages("pacman", "tidyverse", "mice", "fastDummies", "furrr", "micemd", "randtoolbox", "rstan", "rmdcev")`

-- Download the prepared data file entitled 'CanadaRecData'.
+- Prepare the data using scripts 1—4.
+- Run the `5.1.
+MIXL_Linear.R` and '5.2.
+MIXL_Log.R' R scripts to generate model outputs and calculate welfare
-- Run the `RunAll_DS` R script to generate all figures and tables in the paper.
+- Run the 'CS visualization_mixl.R' and 'Likert scales.R' to generate the two figures presented as results in the paper.

 List of tables and programs
 ---------------------------